jbcodeforce/python-code/environmental_science/README.md

     ![](./images/venv_jupyter.drawio.png)

-* start a Jupyter server with access to the project's virtual environment but runs in its own isolated environment:
+* **Start a Jupyter server** with access to the project's virtual environment but runs in its own isolated environment:
     ```sh
     uv run --with jupyter jupyter lab
     ```